Cutias

-Cutias, formally known as Cutias do Araguari (/pt-BR/), is a municipality located in the southeast of the state of Amapá in Brazil.
+Cutias, formally known as Cutias do Araguari (/pt-BR/), is a municipality located in the southeast of the state of Amapá, Brazil.
 Its population is 6,101 and its area is 2,115 km2.
 The name of the municipality comes from a rodent of the same name, known in English as the agouti.
 Cutias do Araguari was elevated to the level of municipality on 1 May 1992.